leopck/csvSqlPython/README.md

 ### Usage

-1. Create an SQL engine and import sqlalchemy
+1. Create an SQL engine and import sqlalchemy and pandas

 				from sqlalchemy import create_engine
+                import pandas as pd

 				disk_engine = create_engine('sqlite:///awesome.db')

-2.
+2. import csvtosql and select the csv files that you want to convert into SQL tables and pass to the makeFileIntoSQL the disk_engine

+				import csvtosql as cs
+                cs.makeFileIntoSQL('file1.csv', 'data', disk_engine)

+3. Run your normal SQL queries as usual!
+Just perform each SQL queries using pandas library.

+				data = pd.read_sql_query('SELECT * FROM augdata', disk_engine)
+                print data ## To view the output of the query